Johanna1066/WiFiControlledCar_/README.md

 [ https://github.com/Johanna1066/WiFiControlledCar_Controller/](https://github.com/Johanna1066/WiFiControlledCar_Controller)

 ## Usage
 Once the setup is complete and the code is uploaded:

 1. Power on your Arduino Nano ESP32.
-2. The system will initialize the components and start the task for sensor checking.
+2. The system will initialize the components and start the task for sensor checking and listening for data från the controller ESP32.
 3. The car's steering and engine will be controlled based on the sensor data and commands received via ESP-NOW from the controller.

 ## Contributing
 Contributions are welcome!
 Please follow these steps to contribute: